Xeverous/filter_spirit/doc/filter_template.md

 - 6s 5L - at the start of a league might be worth few chaos, later vendor for jewellers.
 You may want to:
   - treat these as 5L (filter in order: 6L, 5L, 6s) because they can be worth at the start of a league and later ... a quite rare chance of losing a 6s or just getting the highlight wrong.
+  - treat these as 6s (filter in order: 6L, 6s, 5L) - just remember to pickup all 6s at the start of the league
   - make a separate block for them (filter in oder: 6L, 5L 6s, 5L, 6s)
+  - some config shenanigans?
 - Hammers that are RGB:
   - filter for RGB first (chromatic recipe prority)
   - filter for hammers first (chisel recipe priority)